kaminiwalunj/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_06.md

     ssh demouser@192.168.0.8
     ```

 26. Enter 'yes' when prompted whether to connect.
-Use the password **demo!pass123**.
+Use the password **<inject key="SmartHotelHost Admin Password" />**.

     ![Screenshot showing the command prompt with an SSH session to UbuntuWAF.](images/Exercise1/ssh.png "SSH session with UbuntuWAF")

-27. Enter the following command, followed by the password **demo!pass123** when prompted:
+27. Enter the following command, followed by the password **<inject key="SmartHotelHost Admin Password" />** when prompted:

     ```s
     sudo -s